|

 robot orchestra, since such use would entail the use of amplification.

-A video signal may be available as well.
+A video signal (composite video with a BNC connector) may be available

 |